Mental health in sport

 3. Make time to switch off

-Make sure to schedule regular breaks throughout your day, as well as time away from work to switch off.
+Schedule regular breaks throughout your day, as well as time away from work to switch off.
 Continuing with hobbies, socialising, and other daily life activities can help you to disconnect from work and recover from stress.
 This allows you to protect your wellbeing as well as help you feel more energised and productive at work.

 You are more than just your job and ensuring time away from work is crucial to your mental health and sense of self.